Today's Best Credit Repair Cards

 Clicking the heart icon marks a product as a favourite for 14 days (if cookies are enabled), allowing you to filter and sort favourites at the top of the list.

-It’s possible to get a credit card if you have a bad credit history, but you are likely to find it more difficult to get the most competitive deals and have fewer options to choose from than someone with a better credit history.
+It’s possible to get a credit card if you have a bad credit score.
+However, you are likely to have fewer options and less competitive deals to choose from than someone with a better credit history.

-Furthermore, while there are deals available for those with poor credit, there’s no guarantee that you will be accepted.
+Credit builder cards and other specialist credit cards designed for those with poor credit are likely to offer the best chances of approval, but there’s still no guarantee that you will be accepted for these deals.
 All providers will check your credit history and your overall financial situation to decide if they will approve your credit card application.

 The most competitive credit card offers are typically reserved for those with the best credit scores.
 However, there are many providers that offer specialist credit cards to those who have a poor credit score because of problems in the past, as well as those who haven’t yet built up a credit history as they’ve never borrowed before.